Qarik-Group/operator-workshop/student/lab-1/README.md

 2. Set an `external_ip` value.

-Before running the `create-env.sh` script see your student worksheet for the IP addresses you'll use for the labs.
+Before running the `create-env.sh` script see your student worksheet for your X = to your Student ID, and the IP addresses you'll use for the labs.

-This command sets the environment variables in your SSH session.
+These commands set the environment variables for your IP addresses in your SSH session.

 ```
-export MY_INTERNAL_IP=10.165.0.10
+export MY_INTERNAL_IP=10.42.1.10
 export MY_EXTERNAL_IP=35.196.19.152
 ```

-3. Clone the `bosh-deployment` repo to this folder.
+3. Now you'll clone the `bosh-deployment` repo to this folder.

 ```
 $ git clone https://github.com/cloudfoundry/bosh-deployment